-During the fiscal year ended December 31, 2021, the Nominating and Corporate Governance Committee met once and acted by unanimous consent on one occasion.
+During the fiscal year ended December 31, 2022, the Nominating and Corporate Governance Committee met once and with the full Board on four meetings and acted by unanimous consent on two occasions.

 While the Nominating and Corporate Governance Committee does not have a formal policy with respect to diversity, the Committee considers diversity as very important and as part of its overall assessment of the Board's functioning and needs.
 Diversity on the Board is important as a factor in reflecting the diversity of the Company's shareholders.
 The Board of Directors believes that it is essential that Board members represent diverse business backgrounds and experience and include individuals with a background in related fields and industries.
 In considering candidates for the Board, the Nominating and Corporate Governance Committee considers the entirety of each candidate's credentials in the context of these standards and the expertise needed by the Company.
 We believe that the backgrounds and qualifications of our directors, considered as a group, should and do provide a composite mix of experience, knowledge and abilities that will allow the Board to fulfill its responsibilities with respect to the Company's functioning and needs.